aenorhabditis6/test/README.md

 ### Mathematical Modeling

-Chanania's work offers a rigorous mathematical framework for understanding semiflexible filament dynamics, rooted in continuum mechanics and differential geometry.
+Steinbock's work (2024) offers a rigorous mathematical framework for understanding semiflexible filament dynamics, rooted in continuum mechanics and differential geometry.
 There are several key mathematical constructs from the framework:

 #### Curve Parameterization and Geometric Definitions